juicedata/juicefs/docs/en/development/data_structures.md

 ### 4.2 File data splitting

-In the previous section, we found the file based on its path and get its attributes.
+From the previous section, we know how to find the file based on its path and get its attributes.
 The metadata related to the contents of the file can be found based on the inode and size fields in the file properties.
 Now suppose a file has an inode of 100 and a size of 160 MiB, then the file has `(size-1) / 64 MiB + 1 = 3` Chunks, as follows.

 ```
  File: |_ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _|_ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _|_ _ _ _ _ _ _ _|
 Chunk: |<---        Chunk 0        --->|<---        Chunk 1        --->|<-- Chunk 2 -->|
 ```

-In standalone Redis, this means that there are 3 [Chunk Keys](#3.1.8-Chunk), `c100_0`, `c100_1` and `c100_2`, each corresponding to a list of Slices.
+In standalone Redis, this means that there are 3 [Chunk Keys](#3.1.8-Chunk), i.e.,`c100_0`, `c100_1` and `c100_2`, each corresponding to a list of Slices.
 These Slices are mainly generated when the data is written and may overwrite each other or may not fill the Chunk completely, so you need to traverse this list of Slices sequentially and reconstruct the latest version of the data distribution before using it, so that

 1. the part covered by more than one Slice is based on the last added Slice
 2. the part that is not covered by Slice is automatically zeroed, and is represented by sliceId = 0